NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Has 10 frames super armor on startup
   - Has forward or backwards momentum with 6 or 4
   - Three frames less landing lag (TODO: -2 frames now?)
-- 5A
-  - Hand hitbox does not appear on the first frame
-  - Slightly more lift
-- 5A(B)
+- ActJA can be subbed later
+- 2Y is a bounce throw
+- JY added and does modified ActJA
+- 2X activates without hitting someone
-  - Stuns longer
+- RB
-  - Knee hitbox does not appear on the first frame
+  - First hitbox frame is a high and techable bounce and second frame is a mid and untechable bounce
+  - Hitbox disappears one frame earlier
-  - Slightly more lift
+- RB(A) has more lift
-- 4A
-  - Window improved
-  - Works against projectiles
-- Act4A
-  - Comes out faster
-  - Unblockable
-  - Untechable
-  - Unsubbable
-  - Teleports closer to opponent
-- 2A
-  - Cannot be teched
-  - Close and far hitboxes size increases so the attack has no gaps where the GFX are
-  - Traps feet of the opponent on hit
 - RA
   - Made a hard knockdown
   - Hitbox appears one frame later
   - Elbow hitbox moved to waist
   - Done in a combo is not a hard knockdown and is an instant guard break
-- ActJA can be subbed later
-- 2Y is a bounce throw
-- JY subbable window adjusted to match JA (No longer unsafe to sub on hit)
-- JY added and does modified ActJA
-- 2X activates without hitting someone
 - GRKnJ replaced with 8A animation
 - "Elbows" window changes due to these adjustments:
   - BB(A) 11-12 (13)